 What Trump Has Done With Medicare So Far

-Since President Trump took office on January 20, he has proposed or initiated changes impacting Medicare.
+In Trump's 100 first days in office (of his second term), he has proposed or initiated changes impacting Medicare and Medicaid.
 Here's a roundup.

 3D illustration of a rubber stamp with the text medicare and pills over paper background.